-Payment to the Contractor for targeted case management services must not duplicate payments made to public agencies or private entities under other program for this same purpose and will be made by AHCCCS on a capitated basis as a pass through of Federal funds received by AHCCCS.
-See Paragraph 56, Compensation for a description of the pass-through process
+Payment to the Contractor for targeted case management services shall not duplicate payments made to public agencies or private entities under other program for this same purpose and will be made by AHCCCS on a capitated basis by AHCCCS.

 To determine the number of recipients, the Contractor will submit data to AHCCCS, by the 10th working day of each month, using CONNECT, which is a direct process to transmit the match file.
 The data will be processed through a series of edits designed to match Social Security Number, name, sex, and date of birth.
-If the Contractor client passes through the match criteria, then the client's enrollment and eligibility will be verified.
+If the Contractor client satisfies the match criteria, then the client's enrollment and eligibility will be verified.
 Only currently eligible and enrolled clients will be reported as matched.
 AHCCCS will only pay for targeted case management services for those clients considered matched on the monthly transmission.